aaravmaloo/apm/docs/concepts/security-profiles.md

 ## Auto-Detection and Recommendation

-During `pm init`, APM probes your system hardware and recommends the optimal profile:
+During `pm setup`, APM probes your system hardware and recommends the optimal profile:

 ```mermaid
 graph TD